clux/modul8/docs/api.md

 #### Libraries + require()
 Libraries do not show up in the dependency tree by default as they are not required, but rather implicitly available through globals.
 This can be changed by configuring arbiters for the globals in the require system.
 See the arbiters section below.

+#### Libraries List order
+Unlike the rest of code scanned with modul8, library code is unscanned, and the insertion order must be given by putting the input `list()` in the right order.

 ## Middleware